vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate8.md

 {{< /tabpane >}}

 #### Disabling Controls
 The script includes variables to enable or disable controls by STIG ID.
-All controls are all enabled by default and can be turned off by changing these variables to `$false` for a specific control.
+All controls are enabled by default and can be turned off by changing these variables to `$false` for a specific control.

 A snippet of these variables is shown below.
 ```powershell